m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## F#

-.net is a parallel world, not just a different language and VM but a different operating system from mine, so
+.net is a parallel world, not just a different language and VM but a foreign operating system.

 ## OCaml